timm/shortr/CONTRIBUTE.md

 - Annotate functions/methods with at least a one-line prefix comment that includes type annotations and defaults for optional arguments.

-Write code in five section:
+Please write code in five section:
-1. an initial comment string defining the options
+1. an initial help string defining the options
 2. a `lib` section defining all the support.
 3. a `names` section that, using the support code, builds
    (a) the objects; and
-   (b) the settings (which are parsed from the original strings)
+   (b) the settings (which are parsed from the halp string)
 4. a   `methods` section that defines what the classes can do;
 5. a   `demos` section with examples/ test suite / demos
 6. a `start` section that either